How to Spot & Fix Nutrient Burn

 When it comes to nutrient burn, the first culprit that comes to your mind is fertilizer, right?
 Indeed, too much fertilizer is the top 1 suspect when encountering nutrient burn.
 Besides, incorrect pH levels and excess salts can also ruin your plant growth.

-• Over-fertilization: Using too many or highly concentrated nutrient mix can overwhelm the roots and cause significant damage.
-This often happens when growers add extra mix during the fast-growing stages such as the veggie and flowering stages.
+• Over-fertilization: Using too many or highly concentrated nutrient mixes can overwhelm the roots and cause significant damage.
+This often happens when growers add extra mix during the fast-growing stages ,such as the veggie and flowering stages.

 • pH imbalance: Incorrect pH levels in the growing medium can make nutrients unavailable, prompting the plant to absorb excess fertilizer and leading to nutrient burn.